cihai/cihai/docs/design-and-planning/2013/extending.md

 In previous examples, the plugin class with `.get` and `.reverse` character lookups was merged with 1 SQL table.

 As said previously, it doesn't matter how or where the data comes from.
-As long as {class}`Cihai` can retrieve data via `.get` with the correct arguments and response.
+As long as ``Cihai`` can retrieve data via `.get` with the correct arguments and response.
 The prior example had the data class combined with a single table.